Aunt Grace’s Eggnog

 When I was growing up, I couldn't get enough of the nonalcoholic eggnog my aunt always prepared for us kids.
-Now I enjoy the adult version. —Susan Hein, Burlington, Wisconsin
+Now I enjoy this adult version. —Susan Hein, Burlington, Wisconsin

 - 8 cups 2% milk, divided